openstack/openstacksdk/doc/source/contributor/layout.rst

        return flavor.Flavor.list(self.session, **params)

 This method is operating on the ``openstack.compute.v2.flavor.Flavor.list`` method.
-For the time being, it simply passes on the ``Session`` maintained by the ``Proxy``, and returns what the underlying ``Resource.list`` method does.
+For the time being, it simply passes on the ``Adapter`` maintained by the ``Proxy``, and returns what the underlying ``Resource.list`` method does.